 Type of house

 The advantage of using a gutter cleaning tradesperson is that they will be able to spot any damaged sections that need to be replaced.
-Aside from the trough, gutter clips, fascia brackets, stopends (used to cap off open ends) and unions (connecting pieces) can be broken and not functioning optimally.
-Often, the fascia boards that the guttering is attached to will require replacement at the same time, especially if the original gutter hangers were placed too far apart or the guttering was the incorrect size.
+Aside from the trough, gutter clips, fascia brackets, stopends (used to cap off open ends) and unions (connecting pieces) can be broken and not water tight.
+Often, the fascia boards that the guttering is attached to will require replacement or decorating at the same time.

 The average cost to replace gutters and fascia is laid out below covering a range of material options (excluding labour).